-OUR PARENT COMPANY, JPMORGAN CHASE & CO., IS CURRENTLY ONE OF THE COMPANIES THAT MAKE UP THE S&P 500® INDEX, THE REFERENCE INDEX UNDERLYING THE UNDERLYING FUTURES CONTRACTS OF THE EQUITY CONSTITUENT, but JPMorgan Chase & Co. will not have any obligation to consider your interests in taking any corporate action that might affect the securities included in the reference index underlying the Underlying Futures Contracts of the Equity Constituent.
+• OUR PARENT COMPANY, JPMORGAN CHASE & CO., MAY BE ONE OF THE COMPANIES THAT MAKE UP THE EQUITY CONSTITUENT AND ITS SECURITIES ARE HELD BY SEVERAL OF THE BOND CONSTITUENT ETFs, but JPMorgan Chase & Co. will not have any obligation to consider your interests in taking any corporate action that might affect the Equity Constituent, any Bond Constituent ETF, their reference indices or the Index.

-- THE CDs DO NOT PAY INTEREST. - YOU WILL NOT HAVE ANY RIGHTS WITH RESPECT TO THE PORTFOLIO CONSTITUENTS, THE UNDERLYING FUTURES CONTRACTS OR THE SECURITIES INCLUDED IN THE INDEX UNDERLYING THE UNDERLYING FUTURES CONTRACTS. - JPMS AND ITS AFFILIATES MAY HAVE PUBLISHED RESEARCH, EXPRESSED OPINIONS OR PROVIDED RECOMMENDATIONS THAT ARE INCONSISTENT WITH INVESTING IN OR HOLDING THE CDs, AND MAY DO SO IN THE FUTURE -
+• THE CDs DO NOT PAY INTEREST.

+• YOU WILL NOT RECEIVE DIVIDENDS OR OTHER DISTRIBUTIONS ON THE PORTFOLIO CONSTITUENTS OR THE SECURITIES UNDERLYING THE PORTFOLIO CONSTITUENTS OR HAVE ANY RIGHTS WITH RESPECT TO THE PORTFOLIO CONSTITUENTS OR THOSE SECURITIES.

+JPMS AND ITS AFFILIATES MAY HAVE PUBLISHED RESEARCH, EXPRESSED OPINIONS OR PROVIDED RECOMMENDATIONS THAT ARE INCONSISTENT WITH INVESTING IN OR HOLDING THE CDs, AND MAY DO SO IN THE FUTURE -

 Any research, opinions or recommendations could affect the market value of the CDs.
-Investors should undertake their own independent investigation of the merits of investing in the CDs and the Portfolio Constituents and the futures contracts composing the Portfolio Constituents.
+Investors should undertake their own independent investigation of the merits of investing in the CDs and the Portfolio Constituents and the securities composing the Portfolio Constituents.